restarian/bracket_print/docs/specification/unit_test_output.md

       * √ when parsing the nodejs path module

+  * Using stop further progression methodology for dependencies in: builtin_checking.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

+    * Built in objects will serialize correctly

+      * √ serializes functions correctly using compression level 5

+  * Using stop further progression methodology for dependencies in: es6_function_serialization.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

+    * Serializes functions

+      * √ serializes functions correctly using compression level 5

+      * √ serializes functions correctly using compression level 5 and the shift_function_body option

+      * √ serializes functions correctly using compression level 4 with the shift_function_body option set

+      * √ serializes functions correctly using compression level 3 with the shift_function_body option set

+      * √ serializes functions correctly using compression level 2

+      * √ serializes functions correctly using compression level 2 with the shift_function_body option set

+      * √ serializes functions correctly using compression level 1

+      * √ serializes functions correctly using compression level 1 with the shift_function_body option set

   * Using stop further progression methodology for dependencies in: function_serialization.js

     * Checking for dependencies..